 Ryan joined Watsi on May 26th, 2016.
-Six years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Ryan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Ryan's most recent donation supported Tabitha, a hard working woman and widow from Kenya, to fund breast cancer treatment.

 Ryan has funded healthcare for 50 patients in 12 countries.